akka/akka-projection/akka-edge-docs/src/main/paradox/guide-rs/3-temperature-entity.md

 ## Running the entity manager

-We are now ready to run the entity manager.
+We are now ready to run the @extref:[entity manager](akka-edge-rs-api:akka_persistence_rs/entity_manager/index.html).
 An entity manager task handles the lifecycle and routing of messages per type of entity.

 Rust